Table of Contents

 With a computer information systems degree, students focus on how to apply technology to business.
 The field of computer information systems takes technology and places it in a commercial setting.
 In addition to learning how technology works, students learn how to use technology to benefit a company.

 The reviews for this degree are mixed.
 Some people enjoy that many topics are covered, while others become frustrated by the lack of focus on one particular subject.
-A computer information systems course includes business courses and managerial communications, as well as coding and other tech skills.
+A computer information systems course includes business courses and managerial communications, as well as coding and other technology skills.
 This degree goes well with most business-related majors and degrees in arts, graphics design, and communication.

 What Jobs Are Available with Each Degree?

-Jobs available with a Computer Science Degree
+Computer Science Degree Jobs

 Database Designer or Administrator